Skip to main content

 For Portable Dock Plates

-dock plate by centering a 36” bumper below the door opening, this allows for simple plate insertion even when a truck is already docked.
+Effectively use your dock plate by centering a 36” bumper below the door opening, this allows for simple plate insertion even when a truck is already docked.
 Allow space for your plate legs and mount vertical bumpers at the desired distances on either side.

 For Adjustable Dock Boards